 Each time I eat this gluten-free galette I feel like I’m back in France.
-The taste of the pie crust is so flakey and buttery, you can’t even tell that is gluten-free.
+The taste of the pie crust is so flakey and buttery, you can’t even tell that it is gluten-free.
 The combo of swiss chard and feta is just a match made in heaven, they complement each other so well, which makes this galette so delicious!

 How to make this Gluten-Free Galette With Swiss Chard and Feta?